richardjgowers/mm_portal/content/components/constructors/forcefield/index.md

 # Design

 #### Models
-This packages provides 4 models derived from MMSchema.
+This package provides 4 models derived from MMSchema.
 The input models are:
 - [ParamInput](https://github.com/MolSSI/mmic_ffpa/blob/master/mmic_ffpa/models/input.py): external input that defines the input molecule and which force field to use
 - [ComputeInput](https://github.com/MolSSI/mmic_ffpa/blob/master/mmic_ffpa/models/input.py): internal input used for running compute